BxCppDev/bxdecay0/README.rst

-* Vladimir Tretyak (KINR_, Kiev Institute for Nuclear Research, Lepton Physics Department, Ukraine) is the original author and maintener of the Fortran Decay0 package,
+* Vladimir Tretyak (KINR_, Kiev Institute for Nuclear Research, Lepton Physics Department, Ukraine) is the original author and maintener of the Fortran Decay0 package.
-* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the  original C++  port   of  Decay0   within  Bayeux_ and the BxDecay0 library,
+* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the  original C++  port   of  Decay0   within  Bayeux_ and the BxDecay0 library.
-* Emma Mauger (formerly `Université de Caen Normandie`_) has done a large part of the extraction and port to C++ of the standalone BxDecay0 from the original Bayeux_ *genbb* library module,
+* Emma Mauger (formerly `Université de Caen Normandie`_) has done a large part of the extraction and port to C++ of the standalone BxDecay0 from the original Bayeux_ *genbb* library module.
 * Ben Morgan (Warwick University): CMake build system and package reorganization.
-* Malak Hoballah and Laurent Simard (LAL Orsay) (support for DBD generator with gA process)
+* Malak Hoballah and Laurent Simard (LAL Orsay) (support for DBD generator with gA process).

 References